 By Benjamin Brits | Images by Creative Commons

-If you are like me, you may assume that working at heights only involves things like access and working on, or in a roof, but recent developments in standards around best practice when working at heights will lower the requirement for management to as little as half a metre off the ground.
+If you are like me, you may assume that working at height only involves things like access and working on, or in a roof, but recent developments in standards around best practice when working at height will lower the requirement for management to as little as half a metre off the ground.
 In reality, even a fall of this short distance can cause serious injury (and even death in some cases).

-I was invited to the Waco Training Facility in Boksburg, Johannesburg recently to discuss working at heights with training manager, Jakes Jacobs [who is also the chairman for the Scaffolding Chamber at the Institute for Working at Height (IFWH)].
-During our chat, I realised the enormity of risk that working at heights holds, as well as the importance of this seemingly-simple element of construction that is not just about the correct gear or personal protective equipment.
+I was invited to the Waco Training Facility in Boksburg, Johannesburg recently to discuss working at height with training manager, Jakes Jacobs [who is also the chairman for the Scaffolding Chamber at the Institute for Working at Height (IFWH)].
+During our chat, I realised the enormity of risk that working at height holds, as well as the importance of this seemingly-simple element of construction that is not just about the correct gear or personal protective equipment.

-“One of the bigger challenges in the industry is the fact that many companies in the construction space don’t know the difference between the various elements of working at heights, or the necessary training for their teams.
+“One of the bigger challenges in the industry is the fact that many companies in the construction space don’t know the difference between the various elements of working at height, or the necessary training for their teams.
 Often they send their teams on training that is not aligned for what they need to achieve, which leads into the next major challenge of fly-by-night training providers offering training but they don’t complete the certification process.
 This essentially means that the trainee’s ‘certification’ is invalid.
 You also cannot expect a one- to two-hour crash course to give your team what they need either, which is often requested,” says Jacobs.

 As this is such a huge topic, this article will focus on roofs [and ceiling work] as every development in the affordable housing space contains at least one of these two elements.
-In upcoming issues, we will also consider all of the other segments of working at heights such as ladder work, scaffolding, tower access, rope access and formwork – all of which have specific requirements and best practices to follow.
+In upcoming issues, we will also consider all of the other segments of working at height such as ladder work, scaffolding, tower access, rope access and formwork – all of which have specific requirements and best practices to follow.
 These all fall under the IFWH that holds official recognition by the South African Qualifications Authority (SAQA) as the professional body for the industry in South Africa.
 The IFWH controls two separate structures namely the trade association and the professional body.